MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-applications.md

 #### How does the Snapshot Debugger load symbols?
 The Snapshot Debugger requires you to have the correct symbols corresponding to your application either locally or deployed to your Azure App Service.
 The Snapshot Debugger will automatically download symbols from your Azure App Service.
 As of Visual Studio 2017 (version 15.2), deploying to Azure App Service will also deploy your app's symbols.

-#### Does the Snapshot Debugger work against 'release' builds of my application?
+#### Does the Snapshot Debugger work against release builds of my application?
-Yes - the Snapshot Debugger is intended to work against 'release' builds.
-When a snappoint is placed in a function, we temporarily recompile that function back to a 'debug' version, making it more debuggable.
-When you stop the Snapshot Debugger, functions are returned to their 'release' build.
+Yes - the Snapshot Debugger is intended to work against release builds.
+When a snappoint is placed in a function, we temporarily recompile that function back to a debug version, making it more debuggable.
+When you stop the Snapshot Debugger, functions are returned to their release build.

 #### Can logpoints cause side effects in my production application?
 No - any log messages you add to your app are virtually evaluated.
 They cannot cause any side effects in your application.
 However, some native properties may not be accessible with logpoints.